Plantar fasciitis in children

 • Pain that is worse in the morning and improves after walking or stretching

-What are the causes of Pediatric Plantar Fasciitis?
+What are the causes of plantar fasciitis in children?

 Plantar fasciitis is caused by the following: